Austin Riley Player Props: Braves vs. Rockies

-On Thursday, Austin Riley (.308 batting average in his past 10 games, with two doubles, a home run, three walks and four RBI) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves and Austin Riley (.359 slugging percentage over his past 10 games, including one homer), battle starter Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Tigers.
+He had a hitless performance in his most recent game (0-for-4) against the Rockies.

 Austin Riley Game Info & Props vs. the Rockies